HL7/davinci-dtr/input/pagecontent/specification.md

 ### Provenance
 Provenance **SHOULD** be created and persisted with information created during the execution of the CQL and Questionnaire.
 Also, when the QuestionnaireResponse and its associated resources are exchanged with the source of the rules, appropriate Provenance resource(s) **SHOULD** be created and exchanged.

 All DTR applications **SHALL** support rendering according to the extensions supported in the DTR Questionnaire profile as well as executing all CQL found within Questionnaire extensions.
 Payers **SHALL** craft their Questionnaires such that they include CQL that attempts to pre-populate QuestionnaireResponse answers where such population can be accomplished using discrete data returned by EHR FHIR APIs that are required as part of current regulation (including simple calculations there-on - e.g., age from birthdate).
 Translation between standard codes **SHOULD** be supported where possible.

-For example, CQL and FHIR Questionnaires **SHALL** be required even when DTR is implemented within a DTR Native App as opposed to a DTR SMART App.
+CQL and FHIR Questionnaires **SHALL** be required even when DTR is implemented within a DTR Native App as opposed to a DTR SMART App.

 [![ToTop](PageTop.png){:style="float: none;"}](specification.html "Back to top of page")

 ---------------------
 ### Value Set and Code System Guidance
-The table below is guidance that **SHOULD** be used when using values sets and code systems in DTR.
-This can also be considered a best practice.
+The table below is guidance that **SHOULD** be used when using values sets and code systems in DTR, and can also be considered a best practice.

 <table border="1">
   <tr>